* * * * *

 White male, 30s, 6-foot, 160 pounds, short-cropped blond hair covered by the ridiculous backward-cap, "wife beater" dark Nike shirt, grey pants, sandals sans socks.
 Mental state somewhere between lame and unconscious.
 A wannabe tough dude with no respect for basic human decency.

 Yeah, that guy.
 We all get him at least once a week.
 Feel lucky when he behaves and exits before the end of the line.
 Gets on the bus then blames the operator when he arrives at the wrong destination.
+Incapable of reading the destination sign, or too stupid to realize there is one.
 Spends my break getting high with the degenerates at Oregon City Transient Center and hops on again without even a thanks for not shutting the door in his worthless face.
-(I couldn’t leave him to board my follower's bus.)
+(I could not leave him to board my follower's bus.)
 Rides the entire trip blasted into the cloudless summer sky above my safely-driven sanctuary.

 * * * * *

-Gotta keep cool, I thought.
+Gotta keep cool, I thought briefly.
 Not something easily done.
-How many bus operators have thought the same thing, when fury and fear replace what our transit agency insists otherwise?
+How many bus operators have thought the same thing, when fear, then fury replace what our transit agency insists?

 It is MY bus from the moment I drive off the lot until I lock it up there again at 12:50am.
 The title has my transit agency's name on it, but for 10 hours that vehicle is MY responsibility, office, sanctuary.
 And I guard it literally with my life.
 I keep it clean, comfortable and safe.
 Until I relinquish control as my shift ends, that vehicle is Deke's Fucking Bus.
 Don't you DARE defile it and not expect me to give you hellfire.

 At this point, I was in full biological Fight or Flight Syndrome.
 I had nowhere to flee, so my body prepared to fight.
-He threatened to stab me, likely end my life, Just because he had to exit.
+He threatened to stab me, attempt to end my life, Just because he had to exit.
 I was preparing to fuck him up if he attacked me.

 Hey, I'm not a fearless combatant.
 Didn't serve in our military, never had self defense training.
 But I wear steel-toe boots and I sorely wanted to forever prevent this bottom feeder from ever breeding (again, perhaps).
 After nearly 13 years of abuse, I was seriously ready for a fight.
 All the pent-up fury after nearly 13 years of countless insults, threats and attacks, my tormented soul ached for payback.